max-mapper/javascript-for-cats/README.md

 ![console](images/console.png)

 This is a console, otherwise known as a "command line" or "terminal".
-Basically its a way to type one thing at a time into a computer and immediately get the computers answer back.
+Basically it's a way to type one thing at a time into a computer and immediately get the computers answer back.
 They are super useful as a learning tool (I still use the console nearly every day that I'm coding).

 The console does some pretty cool stuff.
 Here I have started to type something and the console is helping me out by giving me a list of all the possible things I could continue to type!
 Another thing you could do is type `1 + 1` into the console and then hit the `Enter` key and watch what happens.